mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Currency Code

 * Claim Name: currency_code
-* Claim Description: Currency code for the customs value and other monetary amounts, as per ISO 4217.
+* Claim Description: Currency code for the customs value and other monetary amounts, represented as an [ISO.4217] alpha-3 currency code string
 * Change Controller: IETF
 * Reference: {{currency_code}} of this specification